Hallwood Side Channel and Floodplain Restoration Project

 The project design is based on the premise that restoration of natural river and floodplain processes, including the removal of large portions of the Middle Training Wall, will create a healthier, more natural, and therefore, more productive river.
 Improvements will enhance up to 157 acres of seasonally inundated riparian floodplain, approximately 1.7 miles of perennial side channels, and approximately 6.1 miles of seasonally inundated side channels, alcoves, and swales.
 Enhancements will be made through land surface changes, riparian planting, and placement of large woody material embedded to simulate a more natural river at key locations.
 The total project cost is estimated to be $6 million.
 Funding has been provided by USFWS grants and Yuba Water Agency.

-Construction is currently in Phase 3 of 4.
+Construction is currently in Phase 4.

 • Portions of the Middle Training Wall continue to be removed bit by bit